 The Committee was asked to review and approve the draft Annual Governance Statement prior to it being signed by the Chief Executive and Leaders of the councils.

-The Committee considered the draft West Suffolk Annual Governance Statement for 2016-2017 and did not raise any issues.
+The Committee considered the draft West Suffolk Annual Governance Statement for 2016-2017, and asked questions to which comprehensive responses were provided by the Assistant Director (Resources and Performance).